lamhq/tech-notes/pages/devops/aws/10-app-integration/4-sqs.md

 ### Standard queues

 - Messages could be received out of order in your application
-- You can receive duplicate messages (visibility timeout is too low or delete API is not called).
+- You can receive duplicate messages (due to visibility timeout is too low or delete API is not called).
 - Nearly unlimited transactions per second.

 ### FIFO queues